LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/manageConversationFlow.md

 To accomplish this, use this function in the pre-process code of the interaction (i.e., before the interaction is rendered).
 You can then revert it if desired in a subsequent interaction.

 {: .important}
-Keep in mind the limits of the targeted channel(s), and limit the amount of text per interaction if warranted.
+Keep in mind the limits of the targeted channel(s), which might take precedence over this setting.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |